-Question 38: Will obligations to grant access to ducts and civil engineering infrastructures play a role in enabling the rollout of new and enhanced infrastructures (such as NGA networks), irrespective of whether or not they are associated to the provision of access to other network elements?

-Please explain your response.
-If yes, how and what adjustments in this regard are needed in order to facilitate rollout, and is sector specific regulation required?
+a role in enabling the rollout of new and enhanced infrastructures (such as NGA networks), irrespective of whether or not they are associated to the provision of access to other network elements? strongly agree agree disagree strongly disagree do not know Please explain your response.
+If yes, how and what adjustments in this regard are needed in order to facilitate rollout, and is sector specific regulation required? (continue here if necessary)